wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 		This smallest interval of change between two points, represents the **"Instantaneous" Rate of Change.**
 $$\LARGE \text{If } dx \text{ (i.e. } h \text{)} = 0$$
 $$\LARGE \frac{df}{dx} = \frac{0}{0} = \lim_{h \to 0} = \frac{f(x+0) - f(x)}{0}$$
-### The Instantaneous Rate of Change is the Slope of the Tangent Line
+### The Instantaneous Rate of Change (i.e the Limit of the Slope of the Secant Line) is the Slope of the Tangent Line
 Remember that the Slope of a Secant Line represents the Average Rate of Change.
 $$\LARGE \text{Ave.
 Rate of Change} = {f(x-2)−f(x_1)​ \over x_2 - x_1} = \text{Slope of the Secant Line}$$
 This ratio is the slope of a linear function.